Cracko298/NISZSE/README.md

 ***When I Try To Edit Anything The Program Crashes.
 Why?***

-- *Very commom problem with any Python-Base Save-Editor.
+- *Very commom problem with any Python-Based Save-Editor.
 But the most common solution is to get "permissions" to write to the file.*

 ***Any System Requirements?***